floydspace/effect-presentations/scripts/04-effect-for-beginners.md

 const program = pipe(
   Random,
   // "random" type: Random
-  Effect.flatMap((random) => random.next()),
+  Effect.flatMap((random) => random.next),
   Effect.flatMap((randomNumber) => Effect.log(`random number: ${randomNumber}`))
 )
 ```

 notes:
 We can use the tag just like any other effect, here piping it through flatMap.
-Within the flatmap function we get access to the value of type Random which we can call the next method on.
+Within the flatmap function we get access to the value of type Random where we can use the next attribute.
 Notice how the Random type now appears in the requirements field of the resulting Effect.

 ---